ofarukcaki/HaveIBeenPwned-AI-ChatBot/README.md

 #### Additional

 + This bot using **HaveIBeenPwned.com** APIs
-+ Remember you **don't need to** stick n commands above, since it is a AI bot it will understand what you asking(email search, password, website chack etc.) and reply your question
++ Remember you **don't need to** stick on commands above, since it is a AI bot it will understand what you asking(email search, password, website check etc.) and reply your question
 + Bot may not be understand every way you asking, but it will be learn in time and **improve** itself for new questions(LUIS).
-+ Since this chatbot based on Microsoft's Bot Framework(which is in Preview mode/active development), some functions on different platforms may not be work as **same** or work properly.
++ Since this chatbot based on Microsoft's Bot Framework(which is in Preview mode/active development), some functions on different platforms may not be work as **same** or work properly*.

 ### Demos